KFHayden/ghibli_db/README.md

 # GhibliDb

 Welcome to the wonderful world of Ghibli!
-This CLI gem is designed to show you, the user, all the films of Studio Ghibli as well as some additional information for films such as a short description, who the director and producer are, when the film was released, and what its Rotten Tomato score is!
+This CLI Gem is designed to show you, the user, all the films of Studio Ghibli as well as some additional information for films such as a short description, who the director and producer are, when the film was released, and what its Rotten Tomato score is!

 ## Installation